TheSharks/WildBeastDocs/docs/updating.md

 ## Updating the dependencies

 Dependencies, or deps for short, are utilities that WildBeast relies on to work.
-These come in form of Node modules, external dependcies like FFMPEG and so forth.
+These come in form of Node modules, external dependencies like FFMPEG and so forth.

 The retrieving and installation of these packages has been largely automated due to the existence of `package.json`.
 This file specifies what to retrieve and update when the need arises.
 You can update the bot's dependencies at will, but doing so at regular intervals is recommended.